mgtz505/Fireman/README.md

 https://user-images.githubusercontent.com/63027187/108919836-b47bf700-7601-11eb-8ff5-269af42f770f.png

-- The above image is the pixel art that will be animated by CSS once the ame win/loss condition has been met.
+- The above image is the pixel art that will be animated by CSS once the game win/loss condition has been met.

 ## Reflection / Issues Encountered